 AVID, Advancement Via Individual Determination, is an elementary through post-secondary college readiness system that is designed to increase school-wide learning and performance.
 The AVID system accelerates student learning, uses research based methods of effective instruction, provides meaningful and motivational professional development, and acts as a catalyst for systemic reform and change.
 AVID’s mission is to close the opportunity gap by preparing all students for college readiness and success in a global society.

-AVID is available at all middle schools except for Bush Middle School, and is available at all High Schools.
-For elementary, AVID is offered at McKamy, McWhorter, and Sheffield.
+AVID is available at all Middle Schools and all High Schools in CFBISD.
+AVID is offered at the following Elementary Schools: